Perelandric/selector-engine/README.md

 Not yet, but almost. `selector-engine` is not yet at its 1.0 release, so it should be considered unstable but real-world testing is mostly what is needed at this point.

 ###Will you be adding more selector support?
 That's the goal.
-Generally if one or two major browsers implement a feature described in the Working Draft or Editor's Draft of the Selectors API, I'll give it strong consideration.
+Generally if one or two major browsers implement a feature described in the Working Draft or Editor's Draft of the Selectors API, it'll be given consideration.

 ###Why support legacy browsers like IE6?
 There are some rare cases where legacy support at that level is genuinely needed.
 Adding support for them is fairly simple, so the decision was easy.